Azure/azure-storage-net/README.md

 ### Via NuGet

-To get the binaries of this library as distributed by Microsoft, ready for use within your project you can also have them installed by the .NET package manager [NuGet](https://www.nuget.org/packages/WindowsAzure.Storage/).
+To get the binaries of this library as distributed by Microsoft, ready for use within your project you can also have them installed by the .NET package manager [NuGet](https://www.nuget.org/packages/Azure.Storage/).

 Please note that the minimum nuget client version requirement has been updated to 2.12 in order to support multiple netstandard targets in the nuget package.

-`Install-Package WindowsAzure.Storage`
+`Install-Package Azure.Storage`

 ## Dependencies